 All good symbols can be counteracted by an evil one.
 Try to hold out on those cravings for luxurious lobster (if not simply for the ridiculous price tag!).
 They travel backward, which symbolizes setbacks when consumed for New Year’s – we certainly don’t need more of those!
 Also, for you frugal foodies, take a day break from chicken; they scratch backwards, which can cause dwelling in the past.
 In fact, all “winged” fowl could cause good luck to “fly away.”
 Not that I am superstitious or anything!

-Special Diet Notes: Lightly Glazed Carrot and Parsnip Coins
+Special Diet Notes: Golden Carrot and Parsnip Coins

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, optionally vegan, plant-based, and vegetarian.